SIGN UP FOR OUR NEWSLETTER TODAY

 Beach bums: Spend your time daydreaming on the beach or sipping a cool drink in a beach bar.

 Language: The language spoken in Brufut Heights is English.

 Currency: The currency used in Brufut Heights is Dalasi (D)

-Local time: Brufut Heights has the same time as GMT/UK time
+Local time: Brufut Heights is the same time as GMT/UK time.

 Tourist Information: Further Brufut Heights tourist information can be found at www.visitthegambia.gm